 This trend, according to experts, will have a slower evolution compared to other innovations in the industry.
 However, they warn that the first positive results will motivate the adoption to generalize.

 2. Medical Devices

 Health care is not lagging.
 A health professional can receive and analyze a patient’s medical studies and make diagnoses and make decisions even before meeting him in person.
-Even, a patient can be studied by several professionals watered all over the world, have different opinions, and all without having to schedule an appointment.
+Even a patient can be studied by several professionals watered worldwide, have different opinions, and all without having to schedule an appointment.

 This will have a huge impact on the current medical market since patients should not suffer from the disadvantages of transferring data from one medical expert to another using different platforms, which delays the process.